Jhgomez/GraalVmExamples/GraalPy/openai-maven/README.md

 3. To be able to execute Java applications from the CLI without packing the app in a JAR file add the group: "org.codehaus.mojo"
 artifact: "exec-maven-plugin" plugin, make sure to declare the right main class package, however be aware that it is possible to run apps in CLI using Maven without this plugin so you could skip it if you want

+4. As a best practice [add maven wrapper](https://maven.apache.org/wrapper/), the wrapper is just a way to help other devs to run maven commands in the CLI without having to install maven.
+So after this run maven commands using the wrapper, for example:`./mvnw install`

 ### Add GraalPy Dependencies
 As described in [GraalPy Getting Started documentation](https://www.graalvm.org/python/#getting-started), we will also